 The combined pill (‘the pill’) is taken every day, usually with a week off once a month (for a period).

-It contains two hormones which are very similar to women's own hormones.
+It contains two hormones which are very similar to the body's own hormones.

 Easy to start and stop, but can be difficult to remember to take it.